 This article covers:

 BlueQuill is a tool for Students that allows them to attend college courses online.
 It has many advantages over traditional online courses because it offers tools that allow Students to easily track their assignment due dates, interact with their classmates and Professor, receive feedback in multiple formats, and much more.
 This article will go over all of the basic functionality that BlueQuill has to offer Students and how to use these tools to effectively participate in your online courses.

 To see all of our articles for students, click here.

 NOTE: Some of the information below may vary per Institution.

-This is what your BlueQuill homepage will look like:
+This is what your BlueQuill homepage will look for non-Franklin students: